 Back to my box fan.
 A device with no purpose-built speaker resonating faint audible voices across the room?
 That got my attention!
 I suppose it shouldn’t be all that surprising, however, as a speaker and a fan are both devices designed to move air.
 I chalked this up to cheap electronic components manufactured for pennies on the dollar.

-Over the past two years I often caught myself thinking about science, specifically how we are bombarded with particle waves that carry human-embedded signals.
+In the two years that followed I often caught myself thinking about science, specifically how we are bombarded with particle waves that carry human-embedded signals.
 I thought about and researched questions like, “What kind of radio waves are surrounding me?
 How does SiriusXM prevent me from listening to music when my vehicle’s one-year trial membership expired?
 And how are radio signals encoded and decoded?”
 This of course led to the ultimate techie question: “How can I build my own radio receiver?”

 Via the power of Amazon Kindle, Internet blogs, and YouTube, I inadvertently learned about the amateur radio community and neat homebrew projects like building antennas, receivers, and digital and long-range communication.
 My journey in amateur radio happened to start by reading Amateur Radio for Dummies by Ward Silver.